-I, \\\\\, have read, received an explanation of, and understand the guidelines contained in this handbook.
+I,, have read, received an explanation of, and understand the guidelines contained in this handbook.

-I also understand that I must comply with and follow these guidelines and policies during the period of my enrollment as an Athletic Training Student at Waynesburg University.
+also understand that I must comply with and follow these guidelines and policies during he period of my enrollment as an Athletic Training Student at Waynesburg University.

-In accordance with Waynesburg University's clinical affiliation agreement, I grant permission for Waynesburg University's Clinical Preceptors to discuss both my academic standing and clinical progression with any or all of the Program's clinical affiliates.
-Further, I hold Waynesburg University's administration and faculty harmless for any discussion of my academic and clinical progression and standing with clinical affiliate sites.
+permission for Waynesburg Ustanding and clinical progress I hold Waynesburg University urg University's clinical affiliation agre Iniversity's Clinical Preceptors to disco sion with any or all of the Program's cl y's administration and faculty harmles gression and standing with clinical affi uss both my academic inical affiliates.
+Further, s for any discussion of

 STUDENT'S ID

 STUDENT'S WU EMAIL

 PRINTED NAME SIGNATURE DATE

-PRINTED NAME CCE SIGNATURE DATE
+PRINTED NAME CEC SIGNATURE DATE

 PRINTED NAME PD SIGNATURE DATE